AstitvaG/WatchParty/README.md

 > Highly recommended to Use Chromium
 - Go to [`chrome://extensions`](chrome://extensions)
 - Then click `Load Unpacked`
-- Go to `WatchParty/extension` in browse folder and select
+- Go to `WatchParty/extension` in the browse folder and select
 - Enable the extension if disabled and then pin the extension to the title bar
 - Development:
   - The `content.js` logs will be displayed in the website console itself